in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 ![image info](images/Capture-109-09.png)

-In object oriented programming, we typically use a lot of inheritance.
+In object-oriented programming, we typically use a lot of inheritance.

 ##### Example 1

-Let's say a particular Pizza outlet has 10 types of pizza.
-Our implementation has 10 classes for these Pizza types.
+Let's say a particular Pizza outlet has ten types of pizza.
+Our implementation has ten classes for these Pizza types.

-Now there is a requirement to make these pizzas available with 3 types of toppings.
+Now there is a requirement to make these pizzas available with three types of toppings.
 If we would want to create individual classes for each pizza and topping combination, we have a total of 30 classes to manage.

 Instead of doing this, can we make the pizza-topping relationship dynamic?
 Can we add a topping on top of an existing pizza?